-Firstly, it is worth noting that since the ERP directive came in to make all pumps modulating, nearly every single internal boiler pump is now a 7-meter heat pump.
+Firstly, it is worth noting that since the ERP directive came in to make all pumps modulating.
+Nearly every single internal boiler pump is now a 7-meter heat pump.
 20% higher grunt than the previous 5/6m head internal pumps.
 You may be surprised where the newer limits are.

 Secondly, Install a bigger pump.
 If you are working on a system where the pump is external to the boiler then upgrading the pump will give more energy where it's needed at a fraction of the cost and complication.
 Assuming you know your old pump wasn't faulty or weak, in which case your pump just needs replacing.

 If your main reason to avoid a low loss header is space then a close-coupled tee (or closely spaced tee, if you prefer) is your friend here.
-A closely spaced tee is a pipework orientation including 2 tees that are closely spaced funnily enough.
+A closely spaced tee is a pipework orientation including 2 tees that are closely spaced, funnily enough.
 The close proximity of the tees means the pressure loss between them is so low that you can create two separate hydraulic circuits that will work independently and inflict minimal flow on one another.
 This is the same principle as a low loss header and where a low loss Header gets its name.
 More on close-coupled tees.

 If you have both radiators and underfloor heating, the high flow rate required at underfloor heating often outstrips what the boiler can cope with, in this instance, we suggest a close-coupled tee at the underfloor heating manifold along with a zone valve and a balancing valve to avoid leaving a system bypass.
 The boiler pump can then serve the radiators as required.

 If your pump is external to the boiler or heat source, we would advise checking the boiler's maximum permissible flow rate to see if you can simply upgrade the external pump for a larger one.
-Some engineers wish to take this data a pinch of salt though as you will find that the maximum permissible flow rate seems to be relative to the boiler output.
+Some engineers wish to take this data with a pinch of salt though.
+This is because you will find that the maximum permissible flow rate seems to be relative to the boiler output.

 There is no way of avoiding this in a technically correct way.
 Low loss headers are the perfect tool here anyway and should be embraced.

-There are 4 basic rules we would suggest the following when it comes to low loss header design, and this is fine for large domestic/small commercial applications.
+There are 4 basic rules we would suggest the following when it comes to low loss header design and this is fine for large domestic/small commercial applications.
 However, you will still see these rules used for larger installations too.

-Out in the field, you will regularly see multiple tappings on headers, which in our opinion is a big mistake.
-Multiple tappings are where rather than having 1 single flow and return for your heat source side of the header, and one flow and return for your system side (aka primary and secondary side), you have different tappings for different circuits or heat sources.
+Out in the field, you will regularly see multiple tappings on headers, which in our opinion, is a big mistake.
+Multiple tappings are where rather than having 1 single flow and return for your heat source side of the header and one flow and return for your system side (aka primary and secondary side), you have different tappings for different circuits or heat sources.
 This was/is used because you can pump straight off of the header with no need to install zone valves or other fittings such as check valves to stop reverse circulation when one zone is turned off.

 Your distribution header could be the same size as your Low loss header, which essentially just makes the whole fitting one large, sideways, 'H' shape header.
 But will maximise performance and minimise moving parts.
 The downside, of course, is space and expense.
-Which could very well be hard to justify on small commercial let alone domestic installations.
+Which could very well be hard to justify on small commercial, let alone domestic installations.